 Practicing EI is also beneficial to maintaining healthy, positive interpersonal relationships at home and with work colleagues.
 Individuals who are self-aware and consider how their beliefs and behaviors affect interactions with others generally have better relationships.
 Let us consider this interaction between peers.

 An office assistant is seated at the table in the employee lounge.
 A colleague approaches and places a stack of papers on the table directly in front her.
 The colleague explains her inability to complete the assignment, and states that she needs the office assistant to complete and submit it.

-The office assistant is emotionally mature, and immediately begins to analyse her emotions.
-Her initial response is anger about her colleague’s chosen approach.
-Then, she recognises confusion over her role in this potential assignment.
-Lastly, she realises she’s hurt because her colleague did not extend common courtesy in a greeting or in making the request.
-With knowledge and acceptance of these emotions the office assistant is prepared to move forward with an emotionally stable approach.
+The office assistant is emotionally mature, and immediately begins to analyze her emotions.
+Her initial response is anger about her colleague's chosen approach.
+Then, she recognizes confusion over her role in this potential assignment.
+Lastly, she realizes she's hurt because her colleague did not extend common courtesy in a greeting or in making the request.
+With knowledge and acceptance of these emotions, the office assistant is prepared to move forward with an emotionally stable approach.